bytecodealliance/wasi-nn/README.md

 ### Examples

 This repository includes examples of using these bindings.
-See the [Rust example] and [AssemblyScript example] to walk through an end-to-end image classification using an AlexNet model.
-Currently the example uses OpenVino as the backend.
+See the [Rust example] and [AssemblyScript example] to walk through an end-to-end image classification using an MobileNet model.
+The examples use OpenVino or TensorFlow as the backend.
 If you are running Ubuntu, you can simply run the script to install the supported version`.github/actions/install-openvino/install.sh`.
 Otherwise you'll need to visit the [Installation Guides] and follow the instructions for your OS.
 The version of OpenVino currently supported is openvino_2020.4.287.
+For TensorFlow, visit [Install TensorFlow for C](https://www.tensorflow.org/install/lang_c)

 Once you have OpenVino installed, run them with:
+ - `./build.sh rust openvino` runs the [Rust example] with OpenVino
- - `./build.sh rust` runs the [Rust example]
+ - `./build.sh rust tensorflow` runs the [Rust example] with TensorFlow
+ - `./build.sh as openvino` runs the [AssemblyScript example] with OpenVino
- - `./build.sh as` runs the [AssemblyScript example]
+ - `./build.sh as tensorflow` runs the [AssemblyScript example] with Tensorflow

+If you want to see performance numbers, you can add `perf` to the end.
+For example, `./build.sh rust openvino perf`.  __NOTE__: this currently only works for the Rust example.

 [Rust example]: rust/examples/classification-example
 [AssemblyScript example]: assemblyscript/examples/object-classification.ts